 Naropa is a transfer-friendly university.
-In fact, most of our undergraduate students are people who started their degrees one place and are finishing them at Naropa.
+In fact, most of our undergraduate students started their degrees elsewhere and are finishing them at Naropa.
 Why?
-Because they want a personalized education that will help them develop personally as well as professionally.
+Because they want a meaningful education that will help them develop personally as well as professionally.

 Naropa University uses a rolling admissions policy.
 Applying early provides applicants with the greatest chance to be considered for financial aid eligibility and allows us to process application documents in a timely manner.
 However, the Office of Admissions will gladly continue to review applications until the school year begins or until all spots for incoming students are filled.
 To ensure fairness, applications received will be reviewed in the order they are received by the Office of Admissions.

 Transfer students follow the same application process and are afforded all of the same benefits as first-time students.
 Please submit all

 college transcripts, as well as high school transcripts when applying for admission.

 At Naropa, we value the time and energy our transfer students have spent at their previous academic institutions.
 The following transfer guidelines are designed to help students transfer in as much credit as possible, while still allowing them to engage in the full Naropa experience.